Security Basics: 101

 Protecting yourself from Phishing scams

-Phishing scams can provide a backdoor entryway to cyber-criminals, putting your personal information at risk, as well as sensitive campus data.
+Phishing scams are getting increasingly more sophisticated and harder to detect, especially with the introduction of AI-assisted phishing.
+A successful phish can provide a backdoor entryway to cyber-criminals, putting your personal information and accounts at risk, as well as sensitive campus data.

 Following are resources for identifying and avoiding social engineering scams, like "phishing" messages: